thunder-project/thunder/python/doc/style_guide.rst

 	from thunder.rdds.keys import Dimensions
 	from thunder.utils.common import parseMemoryString

-Locally-scoped imports are strongly encouraged, and top-level imports discouraged, especially for modules with user-facing classes.
-This is to avoid a performance hit arising from PySpark's handling of function serialization, especially problematic for imports from large and complex libraries (e.g. ``matplotlib``).
-For any modules that are exposed at Thunder’s top-level (e.g. those imported when calling ``from thunder import *``), limit top-level imports to ``numpy``, and other ``thunder`` modules which themselves only import from ``numpy``, and otherwise use locally-scoped imports.
+Locally-scoped imports are strongly encouraged, and top-level imports discouraged, especially for modules with user-facing classes (anything imported in Thunder's top-level ``__init__.py``, which are those modules imported when calling ``from thunder import *``).
+This is to avoid a performance problem arising from how PySpark serializes inline functions, especially problematic for imports from large and complex libraries (e.g. ``matplotlib``).
+For user-facing modules, limit top-level imports to ``numpy``, and other ``thunder`` modules which themselves only import from ``numpy``, and otherwise use locally-scoped imports.

 Testing
 ~~~~~~~